ebold/guides/beaglebone/run_flask_web_on_debian.md

 - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - -
 ```

 Verify the secure web access just reloading your website using 'https://' and look at the security indicator.
-Moreover, test the web server using the [https://www.ssllabs.com/ssltest](SSL Labs Server Test): it will get an **A** grade.
+Moreover, test the web server using the [SSL Labs Server Test](https://www.ssllabs.com/ssltest): it will get an **A** grade.

 ### Verify auto-renewal by certbot